 Chlamydia is caught via unprotected sex or sharing sex toys.
 Chlamydia can also be passed from an infected mother to her baby during childbirth which can lead to the baby developing eye or chest infections.
 Any sexually active individual can catch Chlamydia, although it is more common in women in the teen years and men under the age of 25.
 It is mostly when people change sexual partners and don’t realise they have caught the infection from a previous partner.
 Thus, the more sexual partners you have, the higher the chance of catching chlamydia.

-If you are worried, your or your partner may have been infected, whether chlamydia or any other sexually transmitted infection, you should get tested straight away to prevent any complications.
-Tests can be done at your regular GP practice or a local sexual health service.
+If you are worried you or your partner may have been infected with chlamydia or any other sexually transmitted infection, you should get tested straight away to prevent any complications.
+Tests can be done at your regular GP practice or local sexual health service.
 In the UK this would be a GUM or a family clinic.
 You are able to order a home chlamydia test kit to test yourself by doing an online chlamydia consultation.
 All services in this matter are completely confidential.

 If your partner is known to have an infection then you should get treated straight away rather than wait for the result of an STI test.

-The best way to prevent all sexually transmitted infections is to practise safer sex.
+The best way to prevent all sexually transmitted infections is to practice safer sex.
 This means: